fanfei2014/Unsupervised-Learning/README.md

     Feature Scaling - standardizing & minmax scaler

 ## Hierarchical Clustering
-     single-link(the two closet points),
-     complete-link(the two farthest points),
-     average-link (the average distance for between each pair points of two clusters), ward
+     single-link (the two closet points between clusters complete-link (the two farthest points between clusters average-link (the average distance for between each pair points of two clusters ward-method (the sum of the square distance of each point to the centroid of two clusters minus the sum of the square distance of each point to the self-centroid of each cluster)

 ## Density Based Clustering
 ## Gaussian Mixture Models and Cluster Validation